mui/material-ui/pages/blog/may-2019-update.md

 ![Slider](/static/blog/may-2019-update/slider.png)

-- We will release a new Tree View component.
+- We will work on a new Tree View component.
 You can already [preview it](https://deploy-preview-14827--material-ui.netlify.com/components/tree-view/).

 ![Tree View](/static/blog/may-2019-update/tree-view.png)